apache/samza/README.md

 Hello Samza is a starter project for Samza jobs.

+Please see [Hello Samza](http://samza.incubator.apache.org/) to get started.

+### Using Vagrant

-Use Vagrant to get up and running.
+If you'd like to use Vagrant to get up and running, follow these instructions.

 1) Install Vagrant [http://www.vagrantup.com/](http://www.vagrantup.com/)
 2) Install Virtual Box [https://www.virtualbox.org/](https://www.virtualbox.org/)